 If you have any questions about leaving a bequest to us, please contact us.
 We would be happy to assist you.
 If you have been so generous as to include a bequest to the University of Mississippi as part of your estate plan, please take the time to let us know.
 We would like to recognize you and your family for your generosity.

 The method used to make a bequest will depend on the kind of gift you choose to leave to the University of Mississippi.

 Bequests of real estate, personal property, business interests and cash are typically made by way of a will, revocable trust or even a simple codicil to your current estate plan.
 Your estate-planning attorney can assist you in preparing the necessary papers for you to complete the bequest.

 Other bequests, such as those involving retirement assets, insurance policies, bank accounts and stocks and bonds, are typically made by completing the appropriate beneficiary designation form.
 Simply contact your retirement plan administrator, life insurance company, bank or investment broker and ask them to send you the appropriate "beneficiary designation" or "payable on death" form.
 To complete your bequest, you will need to complete and sign the form and then send it back to the person who originally sent the form to you.

 The last step in leaving any bequest involves the transfer to charity.
-When you pass away, the bequest property will be transferred to University of Mississippi.
+When you pass away, the bequest property will be transferred to the University of Mississippi.
 The full value of this gift will be transferred tax-free and your estate will receive an estate tax charitable deduction.